dabapps/django-log-request-id/README.md

 )
 ```

-Add the `log_request_id.filters.RequestIDFilter` to your LOGGING setting.
-You'll also need to update your `formatters` to include the new `request_id` variable, add a handler to output the messages (eg to the console), and finally attach the handler to your application's logger.
+Add the `log_request_id.filters.RequestIDFilter` to your `LOGGING` setting.
+You'll also need to update your `formatters` to include a format with the new `request_id` variable, add a handler to output the messages (eg to the console), and finally attach the handler to your application's logger.

 If none of the above made sense, study [Django's logging documentation](https://docs.djangoproject.com/en/dev/topics/logging/).